Cacti/documentation/Spine.md

 ### Downloading and Compiling Spine

-> **Important**: The version of Spine MUST match your Cacti version (e.g., Spine 1.2.31 for Cacti 1.2.31).
+> **Important**: The version of Spine MUST match your Cacti version.
+Use
+> Spine 1.2.31 with Cacti 1.2.31.

 1. Download the release archive matching your Cacti version (replace `X.Y.Z` with your version):

    ```console
    cd /tmp